Fee-Only vs Fee-Based Financial Advisor: The Real Difference

 Why the Distinction Matters

-When the adviser is paid only by the client, the adviser's incentive is to keep the client.
-That is not a perfect alignment, but the friction points are limited.
-When the adviser is paid by the client and by product issuers, the incentive structure is more complicated.
+When the adviser is paid only by the client, the incentive is to keep the client.
+Not a perfect alignment, but the friction points are limited and visible.
+Add product issuers to the mix and things get more complicated.
 A product that pays the adviser a 5% commission and a product that pays nothing may both be appropriate for the client.
 They are not equally appealing to recommend.

-A practical example.
-Two no-load index funds from different fund families may behave nearly identically in a portfolio.
-If one of them shares revenue with the adviser's broker-dealer and the other does not, a fee-based adviser has a financial reason to consider the first one more often.
-The recommendation is permitted as long as it is suitable, and as long as the conflict is disclosed in Form ADV.
-The client still pays for it through fund expenses, and the adviser still gets paid more for it.
+Concrete example.
+Two no-load index funds from different fund families behave nearly identically in a portfolio.
+One shares revenue with the adviser's broker-dealer.
+The other doesn't.
+A fee-based adviser has a financial reason to lean toward the first one.
+That recommendation is permitted as long as it's suitable and as long as the conflict is disclosed in Form ADV.
+But the client still pays for it through fund expenses, and the adviser still gets paid more for it.
+Both things are true at the same time.

-The distinction also changes the standard of care that applies.
-A registered investment adviser owes a fiduciary duty under the Investment Advisers Act, which is enforced by the SEC or by state securities regulators.
-A broker-dealer or registered representative owes the lower "best interest" standard under Regulation Best Interest.
-Fee-only advisers are typically pure investment advisers.
+And the standard of care changes too.
+A registered investment adviser owes a fiduciary duty under the Investment Advisers Act, enforced by the SEC or state securities regulators.
+A broker-dealer owes the lower "best interest" standard under Regulation Best Interest.
+Fee-only advisers are pure investment advisers.
 Fee-based advisers often hold both registrations and switch between them depending on the transaction.
-The client's protection level changes accordingly, and the change is not always obvious from the title on the business card.
+Your protection level shifts, and that shift isn't obvious from the title on a business card.

 How to Verify Which One You Are Talking To

-First, ask the adviser directly whether they receive any compensation, of any kind, from any source other than client fees.
-The right answer is a flat no for a fee-only adviser.
-If the answer involves any qualification, the adviser is not fee-only.
+First, ask the adviser directly: do you receive any compensation, of any kind, from any source other than client fees?
+A fee-only adviser's answer is a flat no. Any qualification means they're not fee-only.
+It's that simple.

 Second, read Form ADV Part 2A.
-It describes how the firm is paid, discloses any broker-dealer relationships, covers soft-dollar and revenue-sharing arrangements, and lists any third-party referral or compensation arrangements.
-Every registered investment adviser files one and it is a public document.
+This is where the real answers live.
+It describes how the firm is paid, discloses broker-dealer relationships, covers soft-dollar and revenue-sharing arrangements, and lists third-party referral or compensation arrangements.
+Every registered investment adviser files one.
+It's a public document.

 Third, look up the adviser on the SEC's Investment Adviser Public Disclosure system at adviserinfo.sec.gov (opens in new tab).
 The CRD record shows registrations, disclosure events, and current Form ADV filings.
-A fee-only adviser will be registered as an investment adviser without a parallel broker-dealer registration.
-A fee-based adviser will typically be registered as both.
-For individual representatives, FINRA BrokerCheck (opens in new tab) shows employment history, licenses held, and any disclosure events.
+A fee-only adviser is registered as an investment adviser without a parallel broker-dealer registration.
+Fee-based?
+Registered as both.
+For individual representatives, FINRA BrokerCheck (opens in new tab) shows employment history, licenses held, and disclosure events.
 Both systems are free and run by the regulators, not by the adviser.

 Narstar is a fee-only investment adviser in Utah, registered in Utah and conditionally registered in Texas, with no broker-dealer affiliation.
-We manage three model portfolios (Income, Growth, and Speculative), each designed for different goals.
+We manage three model portfolios (Income, Growth, and Speculative), each for different goals.
 The homepage shows what our fees would be at any balance.
-If you want to verify any of this, the public records linked above are the right place to start.
+Want to verify any of this?
+The public records linked above are the right place to start.

 Questions About How Advisers Get Paid